cloud-gov/cg-workshop/00-slides-cloudgov.md

 [^1]: CIO IT Dashboard for FY2017 https://www.itdashboard.gov/#learn-basic-stats

-^ Note: Here's my thesis.
-I want you to sign up for a PaaS.
-In particular, cloud.gov, have to be.
-There are 4 reasons, These are my reasons and I'd like them to be yours too.
+^ Thesis.
+4 reasons - mY passion and I"d like them to be yours.

-^ cloud.gov enables mission like nothing else available to the federal govt at a TCO below most other options
+^ 1st Enables mission like nothing else available to the federal govt at a TCO below most other options

-^ First, it's about the DevOps.
-Or DevSecOps, or DevSecCompOps.
-Regardless, since 2010 I've been an student of and advocate for DevOps practices: bring code development practices to operations (code, version control, tests, and automation, and operational awareness to developers (metrics, logging, sharing, composability, reliability).
-The DevOps why: in business, it can be summarized a short loop from "AHa!" to "KaChing" -- or "Aha" to "Mission realization".
-And this lag reduction through automation comes with better reliability and security than traditional operations. >> I want all of you to have this because, in the end, it's more sane and humane than the way we've done it.
+^ 2nd Lead times.
+Since 2010 student/advocate for DevOps - AHA! -> Kaching!
+Dev to Ops, and Ops to Dev.
+Better everything.
+Sane.
+Humane

-^ Note: Tax dollars. $84.7 billion in unclass IT spend, only 8.2% of it in "Provisioned" Services.
-We can get much better value that than -- esp. when the budgets of many agencies are going to get slashed, we must deliver better value.
+^ 3rd $$.
+8.2% "Provisioned" Services.
+We can get better value

-^ Note: Lastly, a sense of patriotism.
-I want beautiful, well-run sites that are a delight to use, and I want the world to share in them by building in the open.
-So let's get to what I mean by a full-service PaaS
+^ 4th Lastly, a sense of patriotism - and an example to the world

+^ Misson focus / Speed of Exec / $$ Stewardship / We deserve.
+How then does ;cg do this?

 ---